haskell/haskell-language-server/NOTES.md

 There are two problems with this:

-1. In classic TypeScript fashion, `{defaultBehavior: false}` is not specified in the LSP specification; invalid requests are supposed to result in `null` instead.
+1. `{defaultBehavior: false}` is not specified in the LSP specification; invalid requests are supposed to result in `null` instead.

 2. Not all clients support `defaultBehavior`.
 The most high-profile such client is the Zed editor (see [this issue](https://github.com/zed-industries/zed/issues/24184)).